nytimes/three-story-controls/docs/three-story-controls.camerarig.md

 Translations will be applied to the 'body' of the rig, and rotations to the 'eyes'.
 If an animation clip is provided, or the camera is tweened to a specific location, the rotations will be applied to the 'head', thus leaving the 'eyes' free to 'look around' from this base position.

 Additionally, the default setup assumes that the rig will move forward/backward (`Dolly`<!-- -->) in the direction the camera is panned to.
 This can be configured through [translateAlong property](./three-story-controls.camerarig.translatealong.md)<!-- -->.
-It can also be overwritten by providing the component name to the [do() method](./three-story-controls.camerarig.do.md)<!-- -->, see \[src/controlschemes/ThreeDOFControls.ts\](src/controlschemes/ThreeDOFControls.ts) for an example.
+It can also be overwritten by providing the component name to the [do() method](./three-story-controls.camerarig.do.md)<!-- -->, see  for an example.

 To move the rig along a specified path, use the [setAnimationClip() method](./three-story-controls.camerarig.setanimationclip.md)<!-- -->, and set the names for the `Translation` and `Rotation` objects to match those of the clip.
 The clip should have a `VectorKeyframeTrack` for the outer position/translation object, and a `QuaternionKeyframeTrack` for the inner orientation/rotation object.

+See [CameraMoveStartEvent](./three-story-controls.cameramovestartevent.md)<!-- -->, [CameraMoveUpdateEvent](./three-story-controls.cameramoveupdateevent.md) and [CameraMoveEndEvent](./three-story-controls.cameramoveendevent.md) for emitted event signatures.

 ## Constructors